naveensilver/Docker/README.md

 - RUN used to execute the commands on top of base image.

-- RUN instructions will execute while creating an image.
+- RUN instructions will execute while creating an image `docker build -t <imageName> .`

 - We can write multiple RUN instructions, they will execute in order (Top-Bottom)